Managersky/WWC_1/README.md

 ## Problems:

 - Layout and positioning elements (solved)
-- Positioning elements next to each other (first time I use float, now I use flex) (solved)
+- Positioning elements next to each other (first time I use float: left, now I use flexbox) (solved)
-- Validate more than one form
+- Validate more than one form (solved)

 ## Live: